shakeyourbody/shakeyourbody/docs/tech.md

 So we finally made up our minds for [Godot engine](https://godotengine.org/), learned some c# and jumped into the world of the big engines.

+The history of our unsuccessful attempt at using a minimalist engine can be found at [this branch](https://github.com/shakeyourbody/shakeyourbody/tree/old_python)